-- A bachelor’s degree in a related scientific or engineering field (such as geology, environmental science, biology, chemistry, or civil engineering)
+- A bachelor’s degree in a related science, technology or engineering field (such as geology, environmental science, computer science. agricolture, biology, chemistry, physics or civil engineering)

 Courses & Curriculum

-To graduate with your Master of Science in Environmental Resource Science, you must complete the 35-hour curriculum, which includes the opportunity to pursue a thesis or non-thesis track.
+To graduate with your Master of Science in Environmental Resource Science, you must complete the 30-hour curriculum, which includes the opportunity to pursue a thesis or non-thesis track.